csalmeida/ruby-fundamentals/README.md

 end
 ```

 A more common way of defining loops is using `while` or `until`.
-The former iterates while a condition is met, whilst the latter will iterate until one is met.
+The former iterates while a condition is met, whilst the latter will iterate until a condition is met.

 The `break` and `do` keywords are implicit and can be ommited: